Employee Benefits and the Law in North Dakota

-In addition, the employer in Minot is required to make sure the employee receives any benefits that were guaranteed in a contract when the employee started their work.
+In addition, the employer in Minot is obligated to make sure the employee receives any benefits that were guaranteed in a contract when the employee started their work.
 Sometimes benefits are paid directly by the employer, while other instances of benefits require voluntary contributions from the worker.
-Also note that there can be a required minimum amount of time spent working for the employer in order for the employee to receive benefits.
+Also note that there can be a standard minimum amount of time spent working for the employer in order for the employee to receive benefits.

 What Employee Benefits are Protected by North Dakota law?